 Our historical acquisition activity has allowed us to access new markets, acquire industry talent, broaden our product suite, and supplement organic growth.
 Our first three acquisitions - of TBT, Inc., National Translink Corp. and Merchants Choice, Inc. and Falcon Payment Solutions, LLC - were small portfolio acquisitions completed prior to 2016 that provided us with valuable merchant contract rights, industry talent and additions to our sales teams.
-These acquisitions are not representative of our current acquisition strategy, which will focus on integrated payments companies serving attractive vertical markets and opportunities to broaden our product offerings.
-Since 2016 through December 31, 2019, we have completed five larger acquisitions, which are described below.
-These acquisitions were of payment companies and are representative of the acquisitions we envision consummating in the future.
+These acquisitions are not representative of our current acquisition strategy, which focuses on integrated payments companies serving attractive vertical markets and opportunities to broaden our product offerings.
+Since 2016 through March 31, 2020, we have completed six larger acquisitions, which are described below.
+These acquisitions were of payment companies and are representative of the types of acquisitions we envision consummating in the future.